-Compared to other, larger art movements such as the Baroque style, Rococo was relatively short lived.
-From its origin in the 1710s, it went on to peak in popularity during the 1730s, and then saw its demise in the 1750s at which point it was eclipsed by the ride of the Neo-Classical style.
-Although it is sometimes considered as ‘late baroque’ and one can see the similarities in the styles, there were key differences.
-When it comes to Baroques vs Rococo the main difference is the change in mood.
-Where Baroque perhaps took itself a bit more seriously (with its focus on symmetry and bold regal colours) Rococo was far more frivolous.
+Compared to other, larger art movements, Rococo was relatively short lived.
+From its origin in the 1710s, it went on to peak in popularity during the 1730s, and then saw its demise in the 1750s at which point it was eclipsed by the ride of the Neo-classical style.
+Although it is sometimes considered as ‘late baroque’ there were key differences, the main of which being the change in mood.
+Where Baroque took itself more seriously, with its focus on symmetry and bold regal colours, Rococo was far more frivolous.
 The colours used during the Rococo era were lighter and softer, creating a more playful sensibility.
-Rococo also focussed almost entirely on interiors, whereas Baroque was highly concerned with the exterior architecture of buildings.
-Although both Baroque and Rococo feature heavy ornamentation and take inspiration from nature, Rococo certainly pushes these ideas to the extreme- holding nothing back when it comes to embellishment.

 Some Rococo jewellery designs were elaborate and eccentric.
-Necklaces became an important statement pieces (due to the fashion of a low cut dress or "décolleté”), this meant large jewels which could really be shown off.
-Necklaces often featured multiple festoons, which would highlight a central pendant which might display a typical rococo motif such as a cross or a bow.
+Necklaces became an important statement piece (due to the fashion of a low-cut dress or "décolleté”), allowing large jewels to be displayed proudly.
+Necklaces often featured multiple festoons, which would highlight a central pendant and may incorporate a typical Rococo motif such as a cross or a bow.

-It wasn’t all over the top and complex however, simple pearl necklaces retained their popularity stoically.
-In fact, in comparison to other elements of design, Rococo jewellery remained relatively reserved.
-A likely reason for this could have been down to the changes in fashion at the time; the emphasis on flowing lines lead to flowing layers of fabric and a move away from the tight constricting dress sense (e.g. corsets) of the previous years.
+A simple pearl necklace retained its popularity stoically.
+In fact, in comparison to other elements of design, Rococo jewellery remained relatively reserved, influenced by changes in fashion; the emphasis on flowing lines lead to flowing layers of fabric and a move away from the tight constricting dress sense (such as corsets) of the previous years.

 The move towards exuberant clothing and interiors may have meant that jewellery had to be slightly played down, as to compliment all the other busy ornamentation.
 Simple strings of pearls or diamonds were favoured, as was the even simpler option of a ribbon tied around the neck.
 Other popular types of jewellery included girandole earrings and items featuring arabesque motifs.

-Similarly to the designs seen in jewellery, silver design celebrated asymmetric ornamentation.
-Silver from this period also featured natural motifs including rocks, shells, plants and marine items.
+Similarly, to the designs seen in jewellery, silver design celebrated asymmetric ornamentation.
+Silverware from this period also featured natural motifs including rocks, shells, plants and marine items.
 A particular emphasis was put on the shells and flowing wave-like lines.
-Ornamentation was in no way reserved, with the elaborate style of rococo interiors reflected strongly in silver design.
-The rococo period did not see much innovation in terms of form as it was the ornamentation that took the limelight in silver design.
+Ornamentation was in no way reserved, with the elaborate style of Rococo interiors reflected strongly in silver design.
+The Rococo period did not see much innovation in terms of form as it was the ornamentation that was developed in silver design.

 Juste-Aurele Meissonnier (1695-1750): A silversmith from Turin, Meissonnier was a member of the goldsmith’s guild in Paris from 1725.
-He embraced the flamboyance of the rococo style crafting items which featured flowing lines, giving the illusion of constant movement (such as this candlestick, pictured right.)
+He embraced the flamboyance of the Rococo style crafting items which featured flowing lines, giving the illusion of constant movement.
 His only surviving item is a gold snuff box which was crafted in 1728.

 Thomas Germain and his son Francois: Parisian designers, and at the heart of the cultural movement, these silversmiths were both highly acclaimed.
 They were both commissioned by the King of Portugal which, luckily for us, meant that a large amount of their work was overseas and therefore survived the French revolution (1789-99); not all silverware from this time was so fortunate.
 Much of their work can now be seen at the Museo Nacional de Arte Antiga, Lisbon.
 Unfortunately, and despite his father’s help and reputation, Francois fell bankrupt in 1765 and consequently forfeited his royal appointments.

 Paul de Lamerie (1688- 1751): Perhaps the most well-known Rococo silversmith today, this period cannot be discussed without recalling his work.
 Born in the Netherlands in 1688, Paul de Lamerie pioneered the combination of elaborate French design/ornamentation with the highest quality British silver.
 This combination and his expertise has rendered him one of the most well-known and collectable silversmiths in British history.
-Here at AC Silver we are privileged enough to have some rare and exquisite items by Paul de Lamerie in our itinerary.
-We also have an information page dedicated to him if you’d like to find out more about the life and works of Paul de Lamerie.
+Here at AC Silver we are privileged enough to have some rare and exquisite items by Paul de Lamerie in our inventory.